wanderanimrod/elixir_mock/extra_docs/mock_definition_docs.md

 - A new mock module is created each time a mock definition is used.
 Each mock is completely independent of other mocks and does not replace or affect the real module it is based on in any way.
 - All calls to functions on a mock are recorded by function name and the arguments passed to that function in the call.
-- Mocks also have baked-in utility functions.
-For example, the `mock_context/1` helps with reading context injected into a mock at definition time.
+- Only public functions are copied from the parent module into the mock.

 ## Types of mocks